o-yermolenko/prism-web-funnel/docs/brand/PRISM_DEV_GUIDE.md

-# PRISM Design System Reference
+# PRISM Developer Guide

-Developer guide for implementing the PRISM visual language.
+> Implementation cheatsheet for building PRISM interfaces.
+> For the full design system and rationale, see `PRISM_DESIGN_BRIEF.md`.

 ---